alt-key-project/comfyui-dream-project/readme.md

 A curve is simply a node that produces a value based on the frame counter (changing over time).

+### Palette

+A palette is a collection of color values.

 ### Sequence

 A sequence is a full set of animation frames and a corresponding timeline for these frames.
 The sequence is